Top 30 FAQs

 You must use the Portuguese consulate that covers your country or region of legal residence.
 Timelines differ: some US applicants file via Washington, DC, or New York; UK applicants use London; Canadians typically use Toronto.
 We check which office is competent for your case, review its current backlog, and adapt your file to that consulate’s preferred formatting.

 Yes.
-Non‑EU applicants must show private medical insurance covering Portugal and the Schengen area with at least €30,000 in medical coverage, valid from your date of entry.
+Non‑EU applicants must show private medical insurance covering Portugal and the Schengen area with at least €30,000 in medical coverage, valid from the date of entry.
 EU citizens typically rely on their EHIC or equivalent.
 We recommend reliable providers, ensure your policy is compliant, and provide English/Portuguese documentation for consulates and AIMA.

 16. What is required for a D2 Entrepreneur Visa based in the Algarve in 2026?